 Documents were further studied by annotating their unigrams with Parts-of-Speech (POS) and Named Entities (NE) tags.
-POS tagging was done using NLTK v3.1 [30] which implements an averaged perceptron classifier [33] trained on the
+POS tagging was done using NLTK v3.1 [31] which implements an averaged perceptron classifier [34] trained on the Brown Corpus [35].

-Brown Corpus [34].
-(POS tagging is affected by punctuation; we show in the Appendix that our results are relatively robust to the removal of punctuation.)
 POS tags denote the nouns, verbs, and other grammatical constructs present in a document.
-Named Entity Recognition (NER) was performed using the 4class, distributional similarity tagger provided as part of the Stanford CoreNLP v3.6.0 toolkit [35].
+Named Entity Recognition (NER) was performed using the 4-class, distributional similarity tagger provided as part of the Stanford CoreNLP v3.6.0 toolkit [36].
 NER aims to identify and classify proper words in a text.
 The NE classifications considered were: Organization, Location, Person, and Misc.
-The Stanford NER tagger uses a conditional random field model [36] trained on diverse sets of manually-tagged Englishlanguage data (CoNLL-2003) [35].
+The Stanford NER tagger uses a conditional random field model [37] trained on diverse sets of manually-tagged English-language data (CoNLL-2003) [36].
 Conditional random fields allow dependencies between words so that 'New York' and 'New York Times', for example, are classified separately as a location and organization, respectively.
-These taggers are commonly used and often provide reasonably accurate results, but there is always potential ambiguity in written text and improving upon these methods remains an active area of research.